ammasood12/clash/README.md

 # Free Clash Nodes

 > I am just organizing and documenting nodes' performance while residing in China.
+> All these nodes don't provide stable connections. so you have to tweak

 ### Testing
 `General websites usually not work`<br/>